001/*

 799 /**

-800 * Returns the number of days of a Jewish month for a given month and year.
+800 * Returns the number of days of the Jewish month that the calendar is currently set to.

 801 *